-Be here: Proud student, Georgian’s Bachelor of Human Services – Police Studies program
+Be here: Student, Honours Bachelor of Police Studies program

 Do this: Represents fellow students on campus and in the community.
 Immersed in student government – organizing fundraisers, attending conferences and leading special events.

-Be here: Proud student, Georgian’s Hospitality Management – Hotel and Resort program
+Be here: Student, Hospitality – Hotel and Resort Operations Management

 Do this: Travelled 12,456 km to study here.
 President of Chinese Student Association.
 Embraces new experiences – from triathalons to dragon boat races to the polar bear dip.

-Been there: Proud alumnus, Georgian’s Bachelor of Business – Golf Management program
+Been there: Alumnus, Honours Bachelor of Business Administration (Golf Management) program

 Did this: Worked at world-class golf courses.
 Hosted legends like Tiger Woods, Rory McIllroy and Fred Couples.
 Living a golf-enthusiast’s dream.